domix/wonky/README.md

 ### Slack token

-You need a Slack valid token from you organization.
+To build & run wonky you need a `Slack API token`.
+Note that the user you use to generate the token must be an admin.
+You may want to create a dedicated @wonky-inviter user (or similar) for this.

+You can find your API token [here](http://api.slack.com/web)

 Once you have the token, you need to write the `configuration file`.

-### Configuration file
+#### Configuration file

 The configuration file is very simple to write, it's a `YAML`.

+##### Single Slack organization

 ```YAML
 - !!wonky.service.SlackOrganization